DRMALEK/Getir_Assignment/README.md

 # Getir_Assignment
 A RESTful API with a single endpoint that fetches the data from a MongoDB collection and return the results.

-# How to use the API:
+# How to use the API

  * **URL**